Kaprizov scores in OT in NHL debut, lifts Wild over Kings

 Dustin Brown scored his 300th goal, Jeff Carter had a goal and an assist and Andreas Athanasiou also scored for Los Angeles.
 Quick stopped 23 shots.

-Brown got his milestone goal with 2:55 remaining in the second on the power play with a wrap-around that put the Kings in front by two goals.
+Brown got his milestone goal with 2:55 remaining in the second on the power play with a wraparound that put the Kings in front by two goals.

+“It was certainly not the outcome we wanted, especially being up 3-1.
+The third was not as sharp as we wanted,” said Kings captain Anze Kopitar, who had an assist.
+“We made some good plays and good stuff was happening throughout the game.
+But we have to clean up what happened in the third.”

-The Kings, who were one of seven teams that missed the playoffs, were playing their first game since March 11.
+The Kings, one of seven teams that missed the 2020 playoffs, were playing their first game since March 11.
 They were the league’s hottest team with seven straight wins before last season was paused due to the coronavirus pandemic.

 Minnesota was playing its first game since Aug.
 7, after it lost to Vancouver in four games in the best-of-five qualifying round in the Stanley Cup playoffs.